sammcowen/party_hearty/README.md

   ## Description ℹ
   Party_Hearty is an application that allows users to signup and create events that they can post on their profile page.
 They can create an event with details ,         charge fees, and   invite their followers.Users can create , update and delete events on their page.
 Followers can rsvp on the web application as well .

+  This application was built with MongodDB, Express.js, React , and Node.
+The application also utilizes Material UI and React Bootstrap for styling on the front end.

   ## Demo 📽

  Below is a demo of a user logged in and creating an event!